-The Lotus Moon Qi Gong are actually a category if exercises rather than a specific set.
+The Lotus Moon Qi Gong are actually a category of exercises rather than a specific set.
 This is the umbrella title for women’s Nei Gong exercises which we use within the school.
 Though women largely use the same tools and go through the same process as men, there are some subtle differences in the nature of their energetic makeup and these exercises are designed for women to take advantage of their gender-specific strengths.
-They largely revolve around unification with the energy of the moon, balancing the energy of the Uterus and understanding the reverse-cycle for women.
+They largely revolve around unification with the energy of the moon, balancing the energy of the Uterus and understanding the reverse cycle for women.
 There are also practices from the Buddhist tradition for invigorating the energy of the Heart.

-Within Lotus Nei Gong we don;t really see Zhan Zhuang as a basic-level exercise.
+Within Lotus Nei Gong we don’t really see Zhan Zhuang as a basic-level exercise.
 Those who work with Zhan Zhuang without first building a foundation of relaxation and energetic flow more often than not end up being very tense.
 Tension leads to stagnation and so this can be very detrimental to a person’s internal development.
-Zhan Zhuang is a dynamos process of reorganising the soft tissues of the body in order to develop enhanced structural integrity, internal conductivity and Qi flow.
+Zhan Zhuang is a dynamic process of reorganising the soft tissues of the body in order to develop enhanced structural integrity, internal conductivity and Qi flow.
 The second stage of Nei Gong training within our school generally involves a lot of Zhan Zhuang practice.

 The Ba Xian Dao Yin are unusual as they utilise the principles of Dao Yin but they are primarily static exercises.
 These eight exercises are aimed at building up energy within the eight key channels of the congenital energy system.
-Based upon the legend of the Ba Xian and encompassing the theory of the eight Gua they are a very esoteric aspect of the schools syllabus.
+Based upon the legend of the Ba Xian and encompassing the theory of the eight Gua they are a very esoteric aspect of the school’s syllabus.
 Generally only very experienced students study the Ba Xian Dao Yin.

-Utilising both vibratory syllables and full Mantra-style chanting; Lotus Nei Gong uses various sound exercises to help awaken various energetic areas of the body.
+Utilising both vibratory syllables and full Mantra-style chanting, Lotus Nei Gong uses various sound exercises to help awaken various energetic areas of the body.
 At the most basic level these sounds are used to generate internal vibrations whilst at their more advanced levels, sound practices can lead a practitioner into various altered stages of consciousness.
-These exercises are generally practiced along with specific hand positions (Mudra’s) and standing postures or else trained in a seated position.
+These exercises are generally practiced along with specific hand positions (Mudras) and standing postures or else trained in a seated position.

-It is important when joining any school that you understand their philosophy or ethos.
+It is important when joining any school that you understand its philosophy or ethos.
 If you attend a course run by a school whose ethos you are not in alignment with you will find that you have wasted your time.
 Classical internal training can be presented in many different ways which are largely down to the belief system of the teacher and their teachers before them.

 Lotus Nei Gong School of Daoist Arts Philosophy